 Modern portfolio theory involves solving a quadratic optimization problem where the return vector and covariance matrix are supposed to be known.
-The normal "naive" method of using historical data to compute sample covariances and returns results in sub-optimal portfolios since the price generating process is not stationary.
+The normal "naive" method of using historical data to compute sample covariances and returns results in sub-optimal portfolios since the price generating process is time varying and also since the sample covariance is known to be sensitive to outliers in data.
 A lot of alternative methods for estimation and prediction of covariance matrices have been suggested in the literature.
-For a survey and examples of common techniques see for example [2] or [1].
+For a survey and examples of common techniques see for example Ma, Genton (1999) or Ledoit (1999).